Financial Assistance Available for All Neighbors from ENJF

 Volunteers Still Needed!

-Gathering volunteers to help in the aftermath of Ida has been difficult as 70 other declarations of disaster have been made in the United States.
-Are you ready to help?
+But more volunteers, both untrained and ERT-certified, are going to be needed as AFWH progresses through this process through renewal.
+Gathering volunteers has been difficult as 70 other declarations of disaster have been made in the United States.

 Early Response Team members have an opportunity to be a caring Christian presence to a hurting community.
 As New Jersey cleans up after Hurricane Ida, we want to connect with as many trained and non-trained ERT folks as possible.
 Please take a moment to complete the survey below.
 This information will help GNJ identify how it can support the needs of impacted communities.